-Details of his craft.
-From this will flow all
+Fine details of his craft.
+From this flows all

 And yet there is a far more weighty art:

 To build from smaller parts a greater whole

 And step by step climb closer to life's goal,

 Thus crafting inner beauty in the heart.